 Standing at the rock below Something Good (the one with the hole through which the waves crash) and looking back towards Hobie Beach, Bird Rock is quite a prominent landmark in front of you.
 This photo was taken on a rough day with waves smashing over Bird Rock on the right.

 A couple of weeks ago the sea was slightly angry one morning and as I was driving down Marine Drive I noticed that the waves out Pollok Beach way looking quite impressive.
 Grabbed my camera and headed over to Lovers' Lane, snapping the waves smashing right over Bird Rock.

 We all know Schoenies rocks!
 It also has rocks...

 The beacon out at Cape Recife is one of two beacons that were used for shipping purposes before the invention of modern navigation technology.
 The second beacon is the lollipop beacon on Marine Drive where Admiralty Road and Marine Drive comes together.
-Ships sailing along the coast from the west had to line up the two beacons before they could turn into Algoa Bay.
-This ensured that they were well clear of Thunderbolt Reef at the point as well as the reefs inside the bay itself.
+Ships sailing along the coast from the west had to line up the … Continue reading The beacon at Cape Recife

 Last weekend while on the beach I noticed this line of clouds moving over Port Elizabeth.
 If I didn't know better I would have thought it was a cold front coming in, but these clouds were moving away and this was the back of it.
 Was rather striking...